rummykhan/xlog/README.md

 #### Logging Environments

-In `xlog.php` you can specify your `igonore_environments` as an array, In these environment it will not log any request or response e.g.
+In `xlog.php` you may specify your `igonore_environments` as an array, In these environment it will not log any request or response e.g.

 ```php
 'ignore_environments' => ['local', 'test'],